Hodapp87/prosha/README.md

 ## Highest priority:

+- Continue fixing `to_mesh_iter`, which still doesn't yet handle branching because (for one thing) it never tracks depth properly in order to backtrack.
 - Clean up `twist` - maybe make a struct or trait.
 - Do transforms compose in the *reverse* of automata_scratch?
 This appears to be the case.

 ## Important but less critical:

+- Do I actually need `EmptyRule` or can I get rid of a bunch of extraneous nesting?  `RuleEval` with empty meshes and no children is equivalent.
+I have used `EmptyRule` exactly zero times.
 - Why must I repeat myself so much in these definitions?
 - The notation for transforms is really cumbersome.
 Some syntactic sugar might go far.